Geezering/ahmm/md_docs3/YBA.md

 - The group critiqued the commercialisation and elitism of the contemporary art scene through collaborative, often irreverent projects
 - BANK’s activities challenged institutional authority and questioned the mechanisms of power and value in the art market
 # Three Short Points for Students
-YBAs used shock and everyday materials to challenge what art could be, often making people question their own beliefs and society’s values
+- YBAs used shock and everyday materials to challenge what art could be, often making people question their own beliefs and society’s values
 - Their art was deeply personal and often controversial, exploring themes like identity, death, and consumer culture in a rapidly changing Britain
 - The movement was shaped by 1990s London, “Cool Britannia”, and a new media-savvy, entrepreneurial approach that blurred the lines between art, celebrity, and business
 # Glossary for Students:
-- Conceptual art:  Art where the main focus is the idea, not the traditional skills or materials
+- **Conceptual art**:  Art where the main focus is the idea, not the traditional skills or materials
 - **Conceptual art**:  Art where the main focus is the idea, not the traditional skills or materials
 - **Consumerism**:  A society focused on buying and owning things
 - **Taboo**:  A subject that is usually avoided because it is considered shocking or unacceptable